 HUJ is a full member of two big international networks, active in the field of Internarional Voluntary Service: Coordinating Committee of International Voluntary Service at UNESCO and Alliance of European Voluntary Service Organisations.

-At present HUJ organises volunteer exchanges with 120 partner organizations abroad and holds a database of registered volunteers exceeding 3000 people.
+At present HUJ organises volunteer exchanges with 120 partner organizations abroad and holds a database of 3000 volunteers registered in HUJ as of today.

 The main activities run by HUJ are for and with volunteers, mainly the young people.
 The regular activities of our organisation include exchange of volunteers with different organisations, opening of international workcamps in Armenia, preparation and sending volunteers to different trainings and seminars, as well as EVS and other long-term projects.

 HUJ also gives an opportunity for young people coming from different countries to pass an internship at HUJ or in different projects.